 Triple A Polyclonals - Number 1 in IHC

-We are proud to be the number one for IHC research antibodies.
-Find out why Triple A Polyclonals™ are the optimal antibodies to choose for your IHC experiments.
+We are the number one for research antibodies used in IHC.
+Find out why or Triple A Polyclonals™ are the antibodies of choice for your IHC experiments.

-What does it take to be the number one for IHC?
-It starts with offering you a catalog of over 17,000 highly validated IHC research antibodies.
-For each antibody, we provide you with 500 images in normal and cancerous tissues, with each annotated by a pathologist.
-Our deep knowledge within IHC is then supported by our own manufacturing and Quality Control, and guaranteed lot to lot reproducibility.
-Added to this is our team of highly qualified scientists here to support you.
-But we don’t stop there!
-At Atlas Antibodies we are proud to offer unique Enhance Validation of our antibodies.
+What does it take to be number one in IHC?
+It starts with a catalog of over 17,000 research antibodies validated in IHC.
+For each antibody, we provide you with 500 annotated images in normal and cancerous tissues.
+We are the original manufacturer of our Triple A Polyclonals antibodies.
+Our deep knowledge within IHC is supported by our stringent quality control and guaranteed lot-to-lot reproducibility.
+Added to this is our team of qualified scientists always ready to support you.

-Find the antibody you need in the world’s largest catalog of IHC validated research antibodies
+Find the antibody you need in our extensive catalog

 Triple A Polyclonals typically contain between 3-5 epitopes.
-This makes them optimal for IHC due to the higher assay sensitivity resulting from several epitopes compared to an antibody with only one epitope.
+This makes them optimal for IHC due to the higher assay sensitivity resulting from the possibility of targeting several epitopes on the same protein.
 Another advantage is the versatility this brings.
-Having several epitopes gives the antibody a higher chance to work in other species and applications.
-This is because it is less vulnerable to sample treatment, point mutations and also has better chance to detect different isoforms of the protein.
-If one epitope should be destroyed in sample preparation, be blocked or not be present in another species, there is a good chance that the Triple A Polyclonal will still bind to one of the other epitopes.
+Several epitopes give the antibody a higher chance of working in other species and applications.
+If one epitope should be destroyed in sample preparation, be blocked, or missing in another species, the Triple A Polyclonal will still bind to one of the other epitopes.

-Triple A Polyclonals, developed to be used in the prestigious Human Protein Atlas project, are manufactured by and made available to fellow researchers by us at Atlas Antibodies.
-For every one of our Triple A Polyclonals, you have free access to over 500 IHC images from all major human organs and all major cancer types on the Human Protein Atlas.
-Every image is manually annotated by a skilled pathologist.
-Transparency is very important to us and we openly share data, providing all stained images as well as the antigen sequence used for our antibodies.
+We manufacture the Triple A Polyclonals used in the Human Protein Atlas project at Atlas Antibodies.
+For each Triple A Polyclonals, you have free access to over 500 IHC staining images from all major human organs and cancer types on the Human Protein Atlas.
+Skilled pathologists manually annotates every image.
+Because transparency is crucial to us, we freely share all the IHC data and provide the staining images and the antigen sequence used for our antibodies.

-The need for extensively validated antibodies expressed from the scientific community is perfectly in line with the mindset of Atlas Antibodies, where antibody validation and reproducibility always has been of the highest priority.
-Since IHC is a non-quantitative method our experienced personnel perform thorough manual analysis in an extensive number of human tissues to ensure specificity.
-We are adding enhanced validation data for our antibodies in an application-specific manner, using the approach recommended in Nature Methods by Uhlén et al.
+The need for extensively validated antibodies expressed by the scientific community is perfectly in line with the mindset of Atlas Antibodies, where antibody validation and reproducibility always has been of the highest priority.
+Since IHC is a non-quantitative method, our experienced scientists perform thorough manual analysis in a vast number of human tissues to ensure antibody specificity.
+As an extra layer of antibody validation, we add enhanced validation data in an application-specific manner, using the approach recommended in Nature Methods by Uhlén et al.

-At Atlas Antibodies we know our antibodies.
-To ensure functionality and assay reproducibility in a real lab situation, every new production lot is tested in immunohistochemistry in parallel to existing lots in a large number of tissues.
+At Atlas Antibodies, we know our antibodies.
+To ensure functionality and assay reproducibility in a real lab situation, every new production lot is tested in IHC in parallel to the existing lots on a large number of tissues.

 The immune response may vary between animals, and therefore a polyclonal antibody purified from a new animal serum needs a stringent quality control procedure to secure retained specificity and functionality.
 At Atlas Antibodies, this is ensured by analyzing the new lot in parallel with its reference lot on consecutive tissue sections.

-Do you have a question about IHC or about antibodies?
-We're committed to sharing our deep knowledge within IHC with you.
+Do you have a question about IHC or antibodies?
+We are committed to sharing our deep expertise with you.
 Our Scientific Support team of highly qualified scientists is here to assist you, supported by our R&D and Quality Control teams.